| || |

 Recommended Chloride Compliance Project

-The approved chloride compliance project includes new reverse osmosis equipment at Santa Clarita’s Valencia Water Reclamation Plant (WRP).
+The chloride compliance project includes new reverse osmosis equipment at Santa Clarita’s Valencia Water Reclamation Plant (WRP).
 The water that has passed through a reverse osmosis membrane becomes ultra-clean water and the remaining salty water becomes a byproduct called brine that requires proper disposal.
 The brine would be managed with enhanced brine concentration equipment at the Valencia WRP and limited trucking of concentrated brine to an existing industrial facility, the Los Angeles County Sanitation Districts’ Joint Water Pollution Control Plant in Carson.
 A Supplemental Environmental Impact Report for Brine Concentration and Limited Trucking (Trucking SEIR) was prepared to describe the environmental impacts from this brine management approach.
 On March 23, 2016, the SCVSD Board of Directors certified the Final Trucking SEIR as complying with CEQA and approved the brine management approach.

 Reduced Discharge to River

-The approved project in the 2013 EIR also contained a component titled “Support for Municipal Reuse of Recycled Water” that involved reducing WRP discharges of recycled water to the Santa Clara River so that more recycled water could be reused by the community.
+The approved project in the 2013 EIR also contained a component titled “Support for Municipal Reuse of Recycled Water” that involved reducing WRP discharges of recycled water to the Santa Clara River so that more recycled water could be reused by the community (Recycled Water Project).
 The 2013 EIR contained an analysis of the potential environmental impacts to biological resources, including an endangered fish known as the unarmored threespine stickleback (stickleback), that could occur due to a proposed one-third reduction in discharge.
 This analysis concluded that no significant impact would occur.

 2016 Court Rulings